Post-surjectivity and balancedness of cellular automata over groups: Post-surjectivity on sofic groups

 \section{Post-surjectivity on sofic groups}

 After proving Theorem~\ref{thm:pre-post-rev}, we might want to find a post-surjective cellular automaton that is not pre-injective.
 However, the standard examples of surjective \ca\ which are not pre-injective fail when post-surjectivity is sought instead.
+The next example illustrates how.